-10. Defendant is subject to this Court's specific and general personal jurisdiction due at least to Defendant's substantial business in this forum, including (i) at least a portion of the infringements alleged herein; or (ii) regularly doing or soliciting business, engaging in other persistent courses of conduct, or deriving substantial revenue from goods and services provided to individuals in Texas and in this district.
+9. Defendant is subject to this Court's specific and general personal jurisdiction under due process and/or the California Long Arm Statute due at least to Defendant's substantial business in this judicial district, including: (i) at least a portion of the infringements alleged herein; and (ii) regularly doing or soliciting business, engaging in other persistent courses of conduct, or deriving substantial revenue from goods and services provided to individuals in California and in this district.

-11. Specifically, Defendant intends to and does business in Texas, directly or through intermediaries, and offers products or services, including those accused herein of infringement, to customers and potential customers located in Texas, including in this District.
+10. Specifically, Defendant intends to do and does business in, and has committed acts of infringement in this District directly and through intermediaries, and offered its products or services, including those accused of infringement here, to customers and potential customers located in California, including in this District.